wp-plugins/bp-group-tinychat/readme.txt

 Chat Room for Buddypress Group

 == Description ==
+- This plugins will create a chatroom for each buddypress group.<br>
+- IMPORTANT: Make sure it contains no spaces in the group name, the group chat will not work!<br>
-IMPORTANT: NO SPACE IN GROUP'S NAME PLEASE!!!!! you can replace space with " - " <br>
+you can replace space with " - ", I will fix this error in next version. <br>
-Demo <a href="http://teen-diary.com/wp-plugins/groups/bpgroupchat/group-chat/"> here</a>
+- Demo <a href="http://teen-diary.com/wp-plugins/groups/bpgroupchat/group-chat/"> here</a>
 user: test pass: test <br>
-this plugins will create a chatroom for each buddypress group.<br>
-With <a href="http://teen-diary.com/wp-plugins/"> pro</a> version, everyone can play youtube video, soundcloud and will automatically log into the chat room with nickname is wordpress user's name.
+- With <a href="http://teen-diary.com/wp-plugins/"> pro</a> version, everyone can play youtube video, soundcloud and will automatically log into the chat room with nickname is wordpress user's name.
 <br>
-With free version: Can't log in Chatroom auto.
+- With free version: Can't log in Chatroom auto.
 Can't play youtube and soundcloud.
 <br>
-Once installed, activate Tiny Chat in the group admin area (or during group creation).
+- Once installed, activate Tiny Chat in the group admin area (or during group creation).
 <br>
-evidence: ( watch video <a href="https://www.youtube.com/watch?v=f6U7GupYB4M">here</a> )
+- evidence: ( watch video <a href="https://www.youtube.com/watch?v=f6U7GupYB4M">here</a> )
 <br>